plomlompom/redo-blog/README.md

 You can then enter the directory and run redo there.
 This will generate article .html files from all .md and .rst files, plus a ./index.html, and a ./feed.xml.
 These files will be linked to symbolically in a directory ./public/.

-(Some metadata files will also be generated below ./metadata/: for each article, there will be generated a .uuid and a .intermediate file; furthermore, files for data used in ./feed.xml and ./index.html will be built and can be edited to customize the blog: ./metadata/url, ./metadata/author, ./metadata/uuid, ./metadata/title.)
+Some metadata files will also be generated below ./metadata/: For each article, there will be generated a .uuid and a .intermediate file; furthermore, files for data used in ./feed.xml and ./index.html will be built there and can be edited to customize the blog – namely the files url, author, uuid, title, index.tmpl, index_snippet.tmpl, article.tmpl.

 bugs
 ----